addoxy/MailYard/TASKS.md

 #### 27. Container Block System

-- [ ] Create `src/app/designs/[id]/components/email-blocks/container-block.tsx` - Advanced container component
+- [ ] Create `src/app/designs/[id]/components/email-blocks/container-block.tsx` - Advanced container component using @react-email/components Container
-- [ ] Implement container that can hold and group other email blocks
+- [ ] Implement container that can hold and group other email blocks with proper nesting support (containers can contain other containers)
-- [ ] Support nested drag-and-drop: blocks can be dragged into and out of containers
+- [ ] Support nested drag-and-drop: blocks can be dragged into/out of containers and reordered within containers
-- [ ] Add container-specific styling: background colors, borders, padding, margins
+- [ ] Add container-specific styling controls: background colors, borders, padding, margins
 - [ ] Implement visual indicators when hovering over containers during drag operations
-- [ ] Add container management: expand/collapse, show/hide children in block list
-- [ ] Support container nesting: containers can contain other containers
-- [ ] Add container templates: common layouts like header, footer, sidebar sections
-- [ ] Implement container-specific inspector controls for layout and styling
-- [ ] Ensure email client compatibility with proper HTML structure
-- [ ] **Update BlockList component** - Show block hierarchy for nested blocks (containers with children)
+- [ ] **Normal block editing within containers**: Double-clicking any block inside a container should select it for editing/styling/dragging, just like blocks outside containers
-- [ ] **Update BlockListItem component** - Add indentation and expand/collapse functionality for container children
+- [ ] **Update BlockList component** - Show hierarchical tree structure with indentation for container children
-- [ ] **Implement tree structure** - Display nested blocks with proper indentation levels
+- [ ] **Update BlockListItem component** - Add expand/collapse functionality and proper indentation for nested blocks
-- [ ] **Add hierarchy navigation** - Allow expanding/collapsing container blocks to show/hide children
-- [ ] **Update drag-and-drop** - Support dragging blocks into/out of containers within the block list
+- [ ] **Enhanced drag-and-drop** - Support dragging blocks into/out of containers within both canvas and block list
-- [ ] **Visual hierarchy indicators** - Use connecting lines, indentation, or folder-like icons for nested structure

-**Notes**: This is a complex layout system that enables advanced email structures.
-Focus on intuitive drag-and-drop behavior and clear visual feedback.
-Use @react-email/components Container as the foundation.
-The block hierarchy functionality from Task 11 will be implemented here once containers are available.
+- [ ] Ensure email client compatibility with proper HTML structure and inline styles

+**Notes**: Focus on intuitive editing where blocks inside containers behave exactly like standalone blocks when selected.
+Users should be able to seamlessly edit, style, and move blocks regardless of their container status.

 #### 28. Grid Block System